 Once you've recognized your federal loan on each of your offers, you may notice that you potentially have different types of this loan, both subsidized and unsubsidized.

 Subsidized loans are for students who demonstrated financial need, as determined by the federal financial aid formula when you completed the FAFSA®.
-No interest is charged on these loans while a student is in school at least half-time, during the grace period (for loans disbursed on July 1, 2014 or later), and during deferment periods.
+No interest is charged on these loans while a student is in school at least half-time, during the grace period54, and during deferment periods.

 Unsubsidized loans are not offered based on financial need, but families still need to complete a FAFSA to be considered for this loan.
 Interest on this loan is charged during all periods, even during the time a student is in school and during grace and deferment periods.
 The student does not need to pay the interest during this time, but families should know that the interest is accruing once the loan has been paid to the college.